benhastings/leader-resources/leveling-framework.md

 ### Scope

 - I own and deliver org/company-wide multi-year, multi-team goals
-- I take a multi-year, industry-leading perspective, ensuring that our products adapt to scale, usage, and/or business needs well beyond Dropbox’s current scope.
+- I take a multi-year, industry-leading perspective, ensuring that our products adapt to scale, usage, and/or business needs well beyond company’s current scope.

 ### Impact